 The Data Engineering field can be thought of as an umbrella for BI and data warehousing that brings more elements from Software Engineering.

 We at DNB, have StreamSets under the Elastic Data Processor category.
-A Data Processor that will grow and shrink based on workload and provides us with the best EtL and ELT capabilities using the Data Collector and Transformer.
+A Data Processor that will grow and shrink based on workload and provides us with the best EtL and ELT capabilities using the Data Collector Engine and Transformer Engine.
 Orchestrating everything using the Control Hub.

 Data engineers are given the responsibility to take account of a broad set of dependencies and requirements as they design and build their data pipelines.

 Here Are Our 13 Data Engineering Best Practices